michaellperry/starter-javascript-workbox-react/src/content/documents/01-reference/01-jinaga-object/00-jinaga-object.md

 });
 ```

-You can now run all of the queries and fact creation in the browser.
+You can now run queries and create facts in the browser.